ooguz/pfxposter/README.md

 * <https://crossposter.masto.donte.com.br/>
 * <https://moa.party>

-**DISCLAIMER: These services listed below are neither maintained or recommended from the developer, these are listed only for general information.**
+**DISCLAIMER: These services listed below are neither maintained nor recommended from the developer, these are listed only for general information.**

 ## License